 The template that is mounted to the outside of the bag is there to give you a visual reference and a flat surface to work with while rough cutting the grill hole out with a jig saw or an air saw.
 Be sure that the blade is long enough that it can reach through both the template and the bag.
-The inside square template is there to give your router bits bearing a surface to ride on while routing the grill hole.
+The inside square template is there to square up the template and make the whole assembly more stable.

 Cutting the grill hole